Build a Homelab server using an old laptop

 Nginx Reverse Proxy

-Once we forward the service ports from PVE virtual machines to the VPS via frp, we can also bind a domain name via Nginx to expose the local area network service to the public internet for domain access.
+After we forward service ports from PVE virtual machines to the VPS via frp, we can also use Nginx to bind a domain name, enabling access to local area network services from the public network via a domain name.

-Taking FnOS as an example, I created a subdomain on CF: fnos.xxx.com, resolving to the VPS’s IP.
+Taking FnOS as an example, I created a second-level domain name on CF: fnos.xxx.com, resolving to the VPS’s IP.

 1